How to become a soccer referee and work with PSRA

 - If over the age of 18, complete an NCSI background check.

-Once you have completed all of the requirements through the learning center, including the in-person field session, you will need to obtain your online certificate.
+Once you have completed all of the requirements through the learning center, including the field session, you will need to obtain your online certificate.
 This proves you are a licensed US Soccer referee and are ready to begin to work matches.

 PSRA uses Group Code 1229 and the Access Code is "psra".